 LUCA tackles this need by producing a novel, point-of-care, low-cost device for the screening of thyroid nodules.
 The device will combine two photonics systems, near-infrared diffuse correlation spectroscopy and time-resolved spectroscopy, with a multi-modal ultrasound system and a probe that enables multimodal data acquisition for the screening of thyroid nodules for thyroid cancer.
 Once successful, LUCA will save millions of euros over the coming decades and improve the lives of millions of Europeans.

 LUCA is a four-year project tackling the growing societal need for sustainable healthcare by producing a novel, point-of-care, low-cost device for the screening of thyroid nodules.
-The device will combine two photonics systems, near-infrared diffuse correlation spectroscopy and time-resolved spectroscopy, with a multi-modal ultrasound system and a probe that enables multimodal data acquisition for the screening of thyroid nodules for thyroid cancer.
+The device will combine two photonics systems, near-infrared diffuse correlation spectroscopy and time-resolved spectroscopy, with an ultrasound system and a probe that enables multimodal data acquisition for the screening of thyroid nodules for thyroid cancer.